 The history of how the Safari web browser flourished is quite interesting.
 Before 2003—Apple, in an agreement with Microsoft, was using Internet Explorer as a default browser for macOS.
-PC users can sense the frustration of Mac users before the guys at Apple discerned they need their own browser.
+PC users can sense the frustration of Mac users before the guys at Apple discerned they need their browsers.
 The agreement with Microsoft was for five years.
 And in 2003, Steve Jobs announced Safari for macOS.

-Like Apple’s other products and software’s Safari was a big achievement.
+Like Apple’s other products and software, Safari was a big achievement.
 It was not available for any other operating system except Mac OS.
-Although, after a while, Apple decided to develop a Safari version for Windows as well, but eventually discontinued.
-Anyways, the Safari is still the default browser for all Apple devices—iPhones, Mac, iPad, and MacBooks.
+Although, after a while, Apple decided to develop a Safari version for Windows as well, but eventually discontinued it.
+Safari is still the default browser for all Apple devices—iPhones, Mac, iPad, and MacBook.

-The web browser has been around for a long time now.
+The Safari web browser has been around for a long time now.
 Yet still, it has some gaps to fill.
 The performance is brilliant.
 And looking at Apple’s privacy record, we can rely on Safari’s privacy.
 This overview will make it easy for you to decide whether to stick with your default browser—Safari or get rid of it with safari alternative macOS.

-- Double-tap the trackpad, this act will automatically fit the site with the screen and
+- Double-tap the trackpad; this act will automatically fit the site with the screen and

-- pinch the trackpad; this gesture lets you zoom in and out manually.
+- Pinch the trackpad; this gesture lets you zoom in and out manually.

 Furthermore, the Reading list tool is integrated with Safari’s interface.
 It proves itself to be a useful tool.
-The websites added on the Reading list won’t show ads and embed videos.
+The websites added to the Reading list won’t show ads and embed videos.
 That can distract you from scanning the content.

 Features and Options

-If a web page has included a closed caption, you can simply turn that on by clicking the CC button in the video controls.
+If a web page has included a closed caption, you can turn that on by clicking the CC button in the video controls.

 Speed and Performance

-Choosing a browser pondering over its Speed is a bit old-fashioned.
-Because nowadays, every browser comes with intriguing Speed.
+Choosing a browser pondering over its Speed is a bit old-fashioned because nowadays, every browser comes with intriguing Speed.
 If one is fast at loading websites, embed videos.
 The other one is speedy at switching tabs with loaded content.
 So I think Speed should not be a measure of analyzing the browser’s excellence.

-The web browser tended to lose as much as the win against Chrome.
+The web browser tended to lose as much as a win against Chrome.
 In a test of changing tabs while playing videos on YouTube.
 Again, for most users, the difference is minor and might not be a useful gauge of the value of the browser it’s offering.

 Privacy and Security

-For example, after searching for a bookstore on the web.
-You come back to feeds in your social media account.
+For example, after searching for a bookstore on the web, you come back to your feed in your social media account.
 And after a while, you see the same online book store ads everywhere, or you watch a video review about a certain product, and after a few days, you see its remarketing ad everywhere you go on the web.

-The web browser also offers built-in protection for websites.
+The Safari web browser also offers built-in protection for websites.
 That keeps your operating system safe from malware attacks and malicious links.

-Furthermore, Safari runs every webpage with separate processing systems.
+Furthermore, Safari Browser runs every webpage with separate processing systems.
 So if you happen to encounter malicious code, it will be limited to one web page tab and won’t crash the entire browser.

 The well-known bookmarking tool.
 It has almost 22 million users who have stored almost 2 million of data.